unikraft/unikraft/README.md

 [Unikraft](https://unikraft.org/) is a fast, secure and open-source Unikernel Development Kit.
 By tailoring the operating system, libraries and configuration to the particular needs of your application, it vastly reduces virtual machine and container image sizes to a few KBs, provides blazing performance, and drastically cuts down your software stack’s attack surface.

+Before you apply, see the [GSoC contributor eligibility](https://summerofcode.withgoogle.com/get-started).

 ## How to Apply[^1]

 * Connect to the community